 The purpose of the Gas Governance (Critical Contingency Management) Regulations 2008 (CCM Regulations) is to achieve the effective management of critical gas outages and other security of supply contingencies without compromising long-term security of supply.

 A statement of proposal is the first step in amending the CCM Regulations.
-Following the receipt of submissions, Gas Industry Company will prepare a summary of submissions and then will determine whether we have enough information to proceed to the next step of preparing a recommendation to the Minister.
+Gas Industry Company is currently preparing a summary of submissions which will determine whether we have enough information to proceed to the next step of preparing a recommendation to the Minister.